Huerkan-Utan/devops-projekt/README.md

 - [ ] Dockerize my website hosting
 - [ ] fix Current Docker swarm worker Node issues!!
 - [ ] Get League of legends working in a container in regards to security
+- [ ] Create Github action to always run the updated Playbook on all VMs if possible

 <p align="right">(<a href="#readme-top">back to top</a>)</p>